Loyola University Chicago

 This course satisfies the Engaged Learning requirement.

-UNIV 302 Ricci Seminar Vietnam (3 Credit Hours)
+UNIV 302 Ricci Seminar Asia (3 Credit Hours)

-A research seminar in which a Ricci Scholar develops a project and refines it under the tutelage of a faculty member based in Vietnam.
-The focus of the project will be Ho Chin Minh City, Vietnam, or Asia centered.
-Restricted to Vietnam students.
+A research seminar in which a Ricci Scholar develops a project and refines it under the tutelage of a faculty member based on location at a LUC-approved study abroad site in Asia.
+The focus of the project will be Asia centered, based on the study abroad location of the Ricci Scholar student.

 Interdisciplinary Option: Asian Studies, Global Studies